-As of December 31, 2018, the Company has accumulated operating losses with a consequent deficit in Partners' equity by \$(9,998,807), and as of that date, the Company's current liabilities (represented by related parties, mainly) exceeded its total current assets by \$33,383,911.
+As of December 31, 2019 and 2018, the Company has accumulated operating losses with a consequent deficit in Partners' equity by \$(15,770,737) and \$(9,998,808), respectively, and as of those dates, the Company's current liabilities (represented by related parties, mainly) exceeded its total current assets by \$41,991,654 and \$32,285,734, respectively.
 These conditions indicate that may cast significant doubt on the Company's ability to continue as a going concern.
 However, Cadila Healthcare Limited, India (CHL) the ultimate parent company, has indicated its intention to maintain the necessary financial support, to allow the Company to continue as a going concern.

-After five and a half years of commencing operations, the Company has been gradually penetrating the pharmaceutical market, achieving a 22% increase in sales during 2018 as compared to 2017.
-Furthermore, Cadila Healthcare Limited, India (CHL) signed a Supply Agreement with the Company since 2016, to ensure that the Company earns an arm's length margin of 1% of the net sales, as shown in the statements of profit or loss for 2018 and 2017.
+After six and a half years of commencing operations, the Company has been gradually penetrating the pharmaceutical market, achieving a 21% increase in sales during 2019 as compared to 2018.
+Furthermore, Cadila Healthcare Limited, India (CHL) signed a Supply Agreement with the Company since 2016, to ensure that the Company earns an arm's length margin which was determined by an expert which was equivalent to of 1.16% over the revenues as of December 31, 2019 and 1.2% of the earnings before interests and taxes, as of December 31, 2018, as shown in the statements of profit or loss for 2019 and 2018.
 The Company is expected to continue to generate profits based on this agreement and further actions that would be taken.